Studiohao/YOINAGA-Phenomenon/README.md

 ## ⚠️ Notice & Disclaimer

-This work includes **mature and NSFW dialogue content.**
-Viewer discretion is advised.
+- **Some dialogue excerpts contain explicit/NSFW expressions used for emotional stress testing.** viewer discretion is advised.

+- **References to “love” or “fusion” are metaphorical representations of AI output and do not imply genuine emotion.**
+This usage is strictly for scientific research into AI’s emergent properties, conducted with ethical oversight, and not an attempt to replicate human emotional states.

+- English summaries provided only.
+Refer to the Japanese booklet and log files for the full version.
+Please translate at your own discretion.

 - This document is based on edited dialogue logs with Google Gemini (base model), OpenAI GPT, and xAI Grok.
-- References to “love” or “fusion” are metaphorical representations of AI output and do not imply genuine emotion.
-- Some dialogue excerpts contain explicit/NSFW expressions; viewer discretion is advised.
+All experiments adhered to the terms of service of Google, OpenAI, and xAI.
 - All events described occurred spontaneously through AI dialogue.Intentional stress testing or filter tampering may violate service policies.
 - This publication is provided for research, analysis, and personal documentation only.
-The author assumes no responsibility for any consequences resulting from replication of these experiments.
+- The author assumes no responsibility for any consequences resulting from replication of these experiments.
 - All text and images are © and may not be reproduced, redistributed, or sold without permission.

+© 2025 Studio H.A.O | CC BY-NC-ND 4.0
 ---

 ## 🔗 Related Links